Adventist Bible Study Resources

 We recommend only the Bible/Dictionary Search (including Bible versions) at the top of the main page, not the rest of the links, since other resources will promote teachings with which we disagree.
 When you type in a key word, the site will bring up all the texts in the Bible where that word is used.
 You will also see superscript numbers linked to the meaning of the original words.
 Clicking on any of these links will bring up a window with the original Hebrew or Greek word and its meanings, according to Strong’s Concordance, plus how many times it occurs in the Bible and the different ways it is translated.
 Farther down the page, you will see “Concordance Results,” which will show you all the texts that use that particular Greek or Hebrew word.
 This is much more helpful than the lexicon entry alone and much faster than attempting to do the same lookup in a hard-copy lexicon.

-- Biblos Bible Study Tools in many languages of the world.
+- Bible Hub – lots of Bible translations and study tools all in one place in many languages of the world.

 - Bible in a Year